Spontaneous scalarization: Theoretical background: mechanism and theories

 \subsubsection{Scalarization and gravity}

-We have so far considered a scalar field with a negative bare mass squared, which is obviously not well-motivated.
-However, fields can acquire an \emph{effective mass} squared, $\mu_{\eff}^2$, in specific situations due to their coupling to other fields.
-As an example, consider a scalar field that is nonminimally coupled to gravity and that a term $\varphi^2 R$ is present in the action, where $R$ is the Ricci scalar.
-We then expect a contribution proportional to $\varphi R$ to the scalar's field equation and, hence, the Ricci scalar contributes to the field's effective mass, that is, $\mu_\eff^2 \propto \mu^2 + R$.
+We have thus far considered a scalar field with a negative bare mass squared, which is not well motivated.
+However, fields can acquire an effective mass squared $\mu_{\eff}^2$ in specific situations due to their coupling to other fields.
+As an example, consider a scalar field that is nonminimally coupled to gravity and a term $\varphi^2 R$ is present in the action, where $R$ is the Ricci scalar.
+We then expect a contribution proportional to $\varphi R$ to the scalar's field equation; hence, the Ricci scalar contributes to the field's effective mass, that is, $\mu_\eff^2 \propto \mu^2 + R$.
 Assume that the scalar field has no bare mass (i.e.,~$\mu = 0$) and that the coupling to $R$ is the only contribution to its effective mass $\mu_\eff$.
-Then, in flat spacetime, scalar field perturbations would be massless, whereas in curved spacetimes (with $R\neq 0$) they would be massive and, in general, also be position dependent.
+In flat spacetime, scalar-field perturbations would then be massless, whereas in curved spacetimes (with $R\neq 0$) they would be massive and in general also position dependent.
 Moreover, the sign of $\mu^2_{\rm eff}$ would be controlled by the sign of $R$ in this case.
-Hence, in some situations, it would be possible for $\mu^2_{\rm eff}$ to become sufficiently negative in some spacetime region and cause the scalar field to become tachyonically unstable despite this being impossible in flat spacetime.
+Hence, in some situations it would be possible for $\mu^2_{\rm eff}$ to become sufficiently negative in some spacetime region and cause the scalar field to become tachyonically unstable despite this being impossible in flat spacetime.

-Just like in the flat spacetime example of the scalar with negative $\mu^2$ and quartic interactions in Sec.~\ref{tachyonquenched}, this tachyonic instability does not have to be catastrophic.
+Just as in the flat-spacetime example of the scalar with negative $\mu^2$ and quartic interactions in Sec.~\ref{tachyonquenched}, this tachyonic instability does not have to be catastrophic.
 It can simply signal that the scalar needs to transition to a different configuration once curvature exceeds some threshold.
-The instability implies that the scalar field will grow, nonlinearities will become important and, if they can quench the instability, then one can end up with a stable, different configuration, for \emph{both the scalar field and the spacetime}.
+The instability implies that the scalar field will grow, nonlinearities will become important, and, if they can quench the instability, then one can end up with a stable, different configuration, for both the scalar field and the spacetime.